Mylittleswift/awesome-ios/README.md

 * [CHIPageControl](https://github.com/ChiliLabs/CHIPageControl) - A set of cool animated page controls to replace boring UIPageControl.
 * [Page-Control](https://github.com/sevruk-dev/page-control) - 💥 Beautiful, animated and highly customizable UIPageControl alternative.

-### Web View
-* [Otafuku](https://github.com/tasanobu/Otafuku) - Otafuku provides utility classes to use WKWebView in Swift.
-* [SwiftWebVC](https://github.com/meismyles/SwiftWebVC) - A drop-in inline browser for your Swift iOS app.
-* [SVWebViewController](https://github.com/TransitApp/SVWebViewController) - A drop-in inline browser for your iOS app.
-* [PTPopupWebView](https://github.com/pjocprac/PTPopupWebView) - PTPopupWebView is a simple and useful WebView for iOS, which can be popup and has many of the customized item.

 ## Utility
  * [Underscore.m](https://github.com/robb/Underscore.m) - A DSL for Data Manipulation.